Get insider access

 Charging Port USB-C

-Their battery performance is decent.
+Their battery performance is okay.
 The manufacturer advertises them to have a continuous playback time of seven hours with their ANC on, and we measured a little more than that.
-Battery life varies depending on use, however.
+The battery life varies depending on use, however.
 Their carrying case supplies an additional 1.8 charges if needed, and you can use one bud while the other charges.
 That said, they don't have any power-saving features like an auto-off timer.

 7.5